jonathanradparvar-arch/Michaelis-Menten-Kinetics-Models/README.md

 # Michaelis-Menten-Kinetics-Models
 Python source code for generating Michaelis-Menten and Lineweaver-Burke plots from recorded concentration and absorbance data.

 Specifically characterizes purified YqhD alcohol dehydrogenase found in isobutanol biosynthetic pathway (branching off of valine synthesis pathway in bacteria).
-Specific reaction was reduction of prpionaldehyde to propanol (NADPH used as reducing agent and as proxy for reacton rate based on absorbance at 340 nm).
+Specific reaction was reduction of propionaldehyde to propanol (NADPH used as reducing agent and as proxy for reacton rate based on absorbance at 340 nm).
 Three cases examined; no inhibitor, 4-Methylpyrazole ('4M'), and EDTA ('ED').
 The following plots and data are generated:

 <img width="947" height="305" alt="Screenshot 2026-01-04 215113" src="https://github.com/user-attachments/assets/e2e6887f-4d1b-45e9-85c5-24ad5e16a94b" />